RoiYehezkel/RoiYehezkel/README.md

 ## 🙋‍♂️ About Me

-- 🎓 I’m currently 3rd year Computer Science student.
+- 🎓 Software Developer, looking for Full Stack Developer position.

 - 💪 Ambitious, self-motivated, hardworking person and a great team player.